Turreted/Spotify-Lyrics/README.md

 Basic program that finds the current song playing on your Spotify account and then uses web scraping to display the lyrics

-Installing requirments
+Installing requirements
 ----------------------
+All requirements can be installed with
 ```
 pip install -r requirements.txt
 ```

-Aside from that, it can be cloned and run as is.

 Logging in with environment variables
 -------------------------------------

 If you prefer to log in without explicitly passing your credentials, you can set two environment variables, `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD`.
 The script first check for the existence of those environment variables, only asking for your credentials via the console if they are not found.

 ```
 # ~/.bash_profile